 You can also get to

 Updatesat the top right of any Notion page.
 You'll see a dropdown menu of all revisions made to the current page by yourself and others (as well as comments made and resolved).
 Click the clock icon next to any revision to jump to that version in the

-To recover only specific content blocks from a previous version, click on that version, copy those blocks in the
+To recover only specific content blocks from a previous version, click on that snapshot, copy those blocks in the

 Page historywindow using